Courses that fulfill

 - (W) = Wellness

 - (WI) = Writing Intensive

 - (AY) = Offered in Alternative Year

 Introduces and critically examines selected approaches to understanding human diversity.
 Drawing on ethnographic studies, develops perspectives on how people cohere as groups, construct meaning, assert and resist influence and power, and orient themselves to a shifting terrain of images and relationships both global and local.
 Weekly film session required.
+Also listed as AAAS 115.
 (D-I)

 *SOAN 118 INEQUALITIES, POWER AND SOCIETY (4 credits)